Halfpoint Images/Moment via Getty Images

 When Is the Best Time to Stretch?

-No doubt you’ve heard that stretching increases your flexibility, but why does that matter anyway?
-Turns out, it’s not just about your performance in your workouts but flexibility is important in daily life, too.
+No doubt you’ve heard that stretching increases your flexibility, but why does that matter?
+Turns out, it’s not just about your performance in your workouts; flexibility is important in daily life, too.
 “Lack of flexibility can lead to mobility limitations, which means your body is no longer able to move naturally,” says Peloton instructor Marcel Maurer.
 “Flexibility, along with agility, helps make movements in daily life better.”

 Plus, if you want to keep your workouts going, you obviously want to avoid injury, which is yet another reason not to skimp on stretching.
-When you perform stretches that you hold, you’re lengthening your muscles.
-That’s especially crucial after a workout, as your muscles contract or shorten during movements.
-The problem?
-“If your muscles are shortened, your body can’t make movements correctly,” Marcel says.
-As a result, you’ll move incorrectly, forcing other muscles to correct that movement.
-Because those muscles aren’t used to working that way, they could become injured.
+When you hold stretches, you’re lengthening your muscles.
+That’s especially crucial after a workout, as your muscles contract or shorten during movements, and “if your muscles are shortened, your body can’t make movements correctly,” Marcel says.
+As a result, you’ll move incorrectly, forcing other muscles to compensate.
+Because those muscles aren’t used to working that way, they could get injured.

-Stretching can also help alleviate muscular imbalances in the body.
+Stretching can also help alleviate muscle imbalances in the body.
 These imbalances have numerous causes, including sitting too much and being under chronic stress, Marcel says.

 How Do You Start Stretching?

-If you haven’t stretched much, it can be tough to know how to start.
+If you haven’t stretched much, it can be tough to know how to begin.
 You might even be intimidated, especially if you think you’re not that flexible.

-Although you can take a live or on-demand Peloton Stretch Class, you can also do these four basic stretches from Marcel any time you want to unwind.
+Although you can take a live or on-demand Peloton stretch class, you can also get started with these basic stretches from Marcel and Peloton instructor Erik Jäger any time you want to unwind.

 Just make sure you don’t feel pain while stretching.
 You’ll probably feel a little discomfort in particularly tight parts of your body.
 But stretching shouldn't hurt, so if you feel pain, pull back.